CodyRay/seeq-cmder/README.md

 * Ability to change the startup directory, create desktop shortcut, bind to context menu all from the install script
 * Other things that I have probably forgoten... :)

+## Upgrading

+Periodically the scripts here will be updated, it shouldn't be necessary to update since ConEmu will update itself.
+However, occasionally new versions of git for windows are released that are worth updating for.

+1. Rename your Cmder directory (likely `~/bin/Cmder`)
+   * You might need to use task manager or process explorer to kill `ssh_agent.exe`
+2. Pull the latest changes or download this repository as a zip
+3. Re-execute "install.bat" and re-answer prompts
+4. Copy over any configuration that you want to keep:
+   * `~/bin/Cmder/config/user-ConEmu.xml` contains all the settings configured in the settings UI

 ## Optional Things

 ### Fancy Prompt